ASTR 1210 (O'Connell) Study Guide

 they are derivatives.
 The gravitational force changes with

 position.
 Finally, velocity, acceleration and the gravitational force

 directionality as well as a magnitude associated with

 So the Second Law is really a differential vector

 We don't need to know the mathematical details in order to

 understand the basic interaction that shapes Newtonian orbits.
 Take

-as an example the orbit of the Moon around the Earth.
+as an example the orbit of the Earth around the Sun.

-Pick any location on the Moon's orbit.
+Pick any location on the Earth's orbit.
 Represent its velocity at that

 location as an arrow (a vector) showing the direction and magnitude